 Requirement Must provide documentation of: Comments History and Physical Exam Exam by Primary Health Care Provider or Student Health Service on the proper History and Physical form dated no earlier than six months prior to admission.
-Due by October 1 ONE TIME ONLY Measles, Mumps, Rubella (MMR) Immunity Positive Measles, Mumps, and Rubella Titer Required.
+Due by October 1 • ONE TIME ONLY Measles, Mumps, Rubella (MMR) Immunity Positive Measles, Mumps, and Rubella Titer Required.
 If titer is POSITIVE , upload the results and you are complete.
-If titer is NEGATIVE , follow two shot series Due by October 1 ONE TIME ONLY Varicella (Chicken pox) Immunity Positive Varicella Titer Required.
-If titer is POSITIVE, upload the results and you are complete.
-If titer is NEGATIVE, follow two shot series Due by October 1 ONE TIME ONLY Hepatitis B Immunity Positive Hepatitis B Surface Antibody (HBs AB) Titer.
-If titer is POSITIVE, upload the results and you are complete.
-If titer is NEGATIVE, complete the 2 OR 3 shot series.
+If titer is NEGATIVE , follow two shot series Due by October 1 • ONE TIME ONLY Varicella (Chicken pox) Immunity Positive Varicella Titer Required.
+If titer is POSITIVE , upload the results and you are complete.
+If titer is NEGATIVE , follow two shot series Due by October 1 • ONE TIME ONLY Hepatitis B Immunity Positive Hepatitis B Surface Antibody (HBs AB) Titer.
+If titer is POSITIVE , upload the results and you are complete.
+If titer is NEGATIVE , complete the 2 OR 3 shot series .
 Some locations are now carrying the 2 shot (preferred) Hepatitis B vaccine.
 Once the full shot series is documented, this is complete.
-Second shot due by December 15 ONE TIME ONLY TDap TDap (Tetanus, Diphtheria, and Pertussis) Vaccine is required one time.
+Second shot due by December 15 • ONE TIME ONLY TDap TDap (Tetanus, Diphtheria, and Pertussis) Vaccine is required one time.
 This needs to be current.
 It expires every 10 years.
 Update every 10 years.
 Influenza Seasonal Flu Vaccine Due by October 1 AND every year thereafter.
-TB test (Also called Mantoux or PPD test) TB test-PPD or T-spot If positive, follow-up with a health care provider and a negative chest x-ray result is required annually.
+TB test (Also called Mantoux or PPD test) TB test-PPD or T-spot or Quantiferon Gold If positive , follow-up with a health care provider and a negative chest x-ray result is required annually.
 Required on admission: Two-step testing (1-3 weeks apart).
 For sophomores ONLY!
 Then one TB test is required annually thereafter.
-OR T-Spot-Negative Drug Screening Negative Drug Screen Due by October 1 AND every year thereafter.
+OR T-Spot-Negative Drug Screening Negative Drug Screen Due NO LATER THAN TWO WEEKS PRIOR TO THE FIRST DAY OF CLASS AND every year thereafter.
 Criminal Background Check Fingerprinting for BCI & FBI Due by September 1 AND every year thereafter.
-Will be done in the nursing office on August 28 and 30th.
+Will be done in the nursing office the first week of class.
 CPR Basic Life Support Certification for Health Care Provider.
 This includes adult, child, infant and AED training.
 Due by October 1 Required on admission and must be renewed every two years.
-COVID19 Vaccine 2 shots.
-(Unless J&J, that will be only 1 shot) OR YSU Approved Exemption Due by October 1 ONE TIME ONLY
+COVID19 Vaccine Vaccination per latest CDC guidelines OR Approved Exemption from YSU Dean of Students Due by October 1 • ONE TIME ONLY